Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Note

 Attribute fields and user IDs are always sent to Optimizely’s backend through impression and conversion events.
-It is up to you to responsibly handle fields (for example, email addresses) that may contain personally identifiable information (PII).
+You must responsibly handle fields (for example, email addresses) that may contain personally identifiable information (PII).
 Many customers use standard hash functions to obfuscate PII.

 Integrations